nextcloud/documentation/admin_manual/maintenance/mysql_4byte_support.rst

 .. note:: This feature is currently **experimental**.

-In order to use Emojis on your Nextcloud server with a MySQL database, the installation needs to be tweaked a bit.
+In order to use Emojis (textbased smilies) on your Nextcloud server with a MySQL database, the installation needs to be tweaked a bit.

 1. Update your Nextcloud server to Nextcloud 11 or later.